-Governmental / public organizations which promote foreign direct investment (FDI) to their countries, such as Investment Promotion Agency (IPA).
+Governmental and private organizations which promote foreign direct investment (FDI) to their countries, such as Investment Promotion Agency (IPA), Bank etc.

+5. Course Capacity (Upper limit of Participants)

+13 participants

-- Course Capacity (Upper limit of Participants) participants - 6.
-Language to be used in this program: English - 7.
+- 6. Language to be used in this program: English - 7.
 Course Objective:

-Based on the knowledge and insight gained during the training program, an action plan to promote FDI to their countries will be formulated and implemented by the participant's organization.
+Based on the knowledge and insight gained through the program, an action plan to promote foreign direct investment (FDI) to participant's country is formulated and implemented by the participant's organization.